 NEW YORK STATE SCHOOL MUSIC ASSOCIATION

-Students must prepare a solo listed in the NYSSMA manual Edition XXIX, effective July 1, 2009 (located in each school building and the public library) along with scales, rudiments and sight read according to their level as part of their evaluation.
+As part of their evaluation, students must prepare a solo listed in the NYSSMA Manual Edition 32, effective July 1, 2018 (located in each school building and the public library) along with scales, rudiments and sight reading, according to their level.

 From past experience we also caution students in preparing more than one solo for evaluation.
 For some students it can be a tremendous benefit, however for others it does not leave enough quality time to prepare multiple auditions properly.